SAP/code-pal-for-abap/docs/checks/cyclomatic-complexity.md

 ## Cyclomatic Complexity Check

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check measures the complexity of your code based on a control flow graph.
-It counts the number of linearly-independent possible paths through the source code.
+This check measures the [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of your code based on a control flow graph.
+It counts the number of independent possible paths through the source code.

-A high value in cyclomatic complexity is an indicator that the source code might have a difficult readability.
-Thus, maintaining and extending this complex code is also difficult.
-In addition, the risk of introducing bugs (regression) is higher in code with high cyclomatic complexity.
+A high value in cyclomatic complexity is an indicator that the source code is rather complex and might be difficult to read and understand.
+Thus, maintaining and extending this complex code might also be difficult, in particular since the high complexity means that there are many different paths through the code that are very likely to not all be well-tested.

 ### How does the check work?

-In this implementation, the number of binary decision points "b" (for instance: IF-statements) is counted.
+In this implementation, the number of binary decision points `b` is counted as follows:

+ - Every `IF`, `ELSEIF`, `CHECK` and `ASSERT` statement is a decision point.
+ - Within a `CASE` structure every `WHEN` branch is a decision point, unless it is the `WHEN OTHERS` branch.
+ - Loops (`LOOP`, `DO`, `WHILE`) are decision points since they might be executed at least once or not at all. `DO` loops are only decision points when they have a `TIMES` addition, since otherwise they cannot branch.

-The cyclomatic complexity  M = b + 1  is calculated as follows:
+ The cyclomatic complexity of the code is `b+1`.

-Every IF and ELSEIF are counted as decisions ("b") - but not the "AND" and "OR" and other logical operands within them.
-Within a CASE statement all WHEN tokens are counted ("b").
-LOOP, DO and WHILE are all counted ("b") and also CHECK within a loop as this is a conditional short circuit of the loop (avoid using CHECK, try to use an IF-Statement instead).
-FORM, METHOD and FUNCTION are counted ("b") as these are separate sections of code with distinct entry and exit points.
-Within SQL statements a WHERE clause is also a decision point ("b") and is therefore counted in SELECT, MODIFY, UPDATE and DELETE statements, however, these statements are not counted if there is no WHERE clause.
-Similarly a KEY clause in a READ statement is counted ("b").
-A coding block without decision points (for instance: just some statements of DATA declaration or some APPENDs in tables) will have at least M = 1.

 ### How to solve the issue?